ibm-cloud-docs/assistant/web-chat-basics.md

 - UC Browser for Android
 - Mobile Firefox

-For optimal results when rendering the web chat in mobile devices, the `<head>` element of your web page must include the following metadata element:
+For optimal results when rendering the web chat on mobile devices, the `<head>` element of your web page must include the following metadata element:

 ```html
 <meta name="viewport" content="width=device-width, initial-scale=1" />